symfoni/conference/README.md

 This repo is created to illustrate role logic in smart contracts and demonstrate development and testing of smart contract and how to interact with them from js/ts.

 ## Get started
+This process will let you run the frontend(dApp) with a local blockchain that runs the [Conference](/contracts/Conference.sol) contract.
+This let you use and develop you dApp locally.
+Hot-reload is enabled for both the contracts and frontend-code.

 1. Clone the repo and cd into it `git clone https://github.com/symfoni/conference MyConference && cd MyConference`
 2. Install deps with yarn `yarn` or npm `npm install`